1971 May Day protests against the Vietnam War

-The 1971 May Day protests were a series of large-scale civil disobedience actions in Washington, D.C., in protest against the Vietnam War.
-These began on Monday morning, May 3, and ended on May 5.
-Over 12,000 people were arrested, the largest mass arrest in U.S. history.
+The 1971 May Day protests against the Vietnam War were a series of large-scale civil disobedience actions in Washington, D.C., protesting the United States' continuing involvement in the Vietnam War.
+The protests began on Monday morning, May 3 and ended on May 5.
+In all, more than 12,000 people were arrested, in what was the largest mass arrest in U.S. history.

 Members of the Nixon administration would come to view the events as damaging because the government's response was perceived as violating citizens' civil rights.

 Planning

 By the middle of 1970, many anti-war movement leaders had come to believe that tactics of mass marches that had been used during the past six years would not end the war and that more aggressive actions were needed.
-Rennie Davis and David Dellinger of the People's Coalition for Peace and Justice and Jerry Coffin of the War Resisters League began planning the actions; later in 1970, Michael Lerner joined their number.
-A group known as the "May Day Tribe" was formed: it was made up of Yippies and others among the more militant members of the anti-war movement.
+Rennie Davis and David Dellinger of the People's Coalition for Peace and Justice and Jerry Coffin of the War Resisters League began planning the actions; later in 1970, Michael Lerner joined them.
+A group known as the May Day Tribe was formed: it was made up of Yippies and others among the more militant members of the anti-war movement.
 It was decided that small groups of protesters would block major intersections and bridges in the capital under the slogan, "If the government won't stop the war, we'll stop the government."